-Specialisation – Whereas an undergraduate might study a broad course in a subject like Neuroscience, a Masters degree in the same field might focus upon a particular specialism, such as the Paediatric Neuroscience, or in a particular area of cutting-edge research (which you will be expected to demonstrate enthusiasm and knowledge for when applying!).
+Specialisation – Whereas an undergraduate might study a broad subject like Neuroscience, a Masters degree in the same field might focus upon a particular specialism, such as Paediatric Neuroscience, or in a particular area of cutting-edge research (which you will be expected to demonstrate enthusiasm and knowledge for when applying!).

 Dissertation length – The length of a Masters dissertation varies widely from programme to programme, but it will usually be a considerable step from a 10,000-word undergraduate thesis.
 As a general rule, you can expect to write around 15,000 words for a Masters dissertation as well as an oral presentation of your thesis.

 Have a look at the courses you can intercalate in here: https://www.intercalate.co.uk/